First in the series: Organize the White Working Class!

 At what point in the future would this duty to protect allow for risk, struggle, and revolution?
 Never.
 Instead liberal privilege is a study in safe logic.
 For the Democrats, privilege became yet another social control discourse with the same aim as the “lesser of two evils.”

 Privilege discourse is further weakened by confusing power with privilege.
 We all commonly refer to the Koch brothers, George Soros, Bill Gates, or the Clintons and Trumps as privileged.
 But that is not quite right.
 They have real power and real wealth.
-They do not need or have privilege.
+They do not need or have privileges.
 Privilege is a means of dividing the people, it is the payoff poor whites or poor men or everyday people earn in return for our identification with and support for the powerful.

 Are Privileges Earned or Unearned?

-The liberal or Democratic Party version define privilege as unearned benefits or unfair advantages, but its logic only holds within the meritocratic view of our economy that is so central to maintaining order.
+The liberal or Democratic Party version defines privilege as unearned benefits or unfair advantages, but its logic only holds within the meritocratic view of our economy that is so central to maintaining order.
 The idea of merit teaches us that people get what they deserve and work for.
 “What you earn is what you learn,” Bill Clinton claimed, and the “Better Skills, Better Jobs, Better Wages” Democrats still insist it’s true.

 White men can pull themselves up better because we are born to boots and bootstraps.
 There is truth to that of course, but it is a less than useful reference point for organizers aiming at social transformation.
 Faith in merit smuggles into privilege discourse some of the basic cultural assumptions that rationalize the existing order.

-The true nature of the corporate economy is to distribute wealth according to political power not individual merit.
+The true nature of the corporate economy is to distribute wealth according to political power, not individual merit.
 Meritocracy and the ideas of Social Darwinism that came before it tells us that the world is a true and transparent regulator of merit.
 The good and worthy rise; the weak and stupid fall as competition sorts thing out.
-But given an equal chance, the argument goes, people of color, women, or working class people can rise through the ranks to claim their individual success.
+But given an equal chance, the argument goes, people of color, women, or working-class people can rise through the ranks to claim their individual success.
 If enough individuals earn enough wealth then the problems of race, class, gender or sexuality can be solved.
 Can they not?
 We are treated to a parade of celebrities, athletes, and politicians, to prove the point.

 Faith in merit disappears class struggle by suggesting we are all just individuals performing in some magical free market.
 This is total bullshit.